 The first time ‘the Sword’ motif is heard in Wagner’s Ring is just before ‘the gods’ cross the rainbow bridge to Valhalla, and it might be significant that this theme plays though the bridge between the enigma theme and Variation I.

-Combining the 3 Leitmotifs with the Enigma Theme.
+Combining the 3 Wagner Leitmotifs with the Enigma Theme.

 The three leitmotifs I’ve mentioned harmonise with sections of Enigma as described.
 Together, they interlock to fit with the whole 19 bars of the Enigma theme.

-You can hear a recording of the combined themes, using high quality sampled sounds HERE:
+You can listen again to a recording of the combined themes, using high quality sampled sounds HERE:

-Was there a reason why Dora Penny should know the answer(s)?
+Was there a reason why Dora Penny should know the answer(s) so far?

 Dora Penny (Dorabella) in her book makes at least three references to Parsifal, and it is clear that she was familiar with the opera and heard Elgar extracts on the piano.
 She also recalls going to a complete Ring Cycle performance at Covent Garden.
 She would therefore have been familiar with the three Wagner themes, and had a good musical knowledge generally.
 She was also aware of the ‘magic fire’ artwork above Elgar’s fireplace.